zabir88/dynamic-ui-components/README.md

 ```

 ## License
-ZH-UI-Library is licensed under the terms of the MIT license.
+Dynamic-UI-Components is licensed under the terms of the MIT license.